AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Can I Get an Auto Loan With Bad Credit?

 Depending on the lender and the type of financing, you may or may not be able to get an auto loan with bad credit.
-There’s no universal minimum credit score that you need to obtain an auto loan, but clearly, the higher the score, the better the loan terms and interest rates.
+There’s no universal minimum credit score to obtain an auto loan, but clearly, the higher the score, the better the loan terms and interest rates.

 If you have bad credit, we recommend getting auto loans from: